 - The plant-based meal should include a dessert.
 Why not serve everyone the tasty vegan chocolate-chip cookies from Whole Foods, for example?
 Weaver Street Market makes terrific vegan cupcakes (their chocolate and vanilla cakes are vegan by default.)
 The omnivores would not notice.
 The vegans wouldn’t be deprived of dessert or made to stand out.
 Chefs, feel free to use one of my recipes for brownies or carrot-spice cookies.

-I’ll post again after the event to let you know how it went.
-Often organizations underestimate the demand for vegan options.
+The convention center put the veggie wraps between the two meat choices, so everyone seemed to get what they wanted.
 Sometimes the omnivores get there first, leaving the vegans with a stack of roast-beef sandwiches.
 For example, the photo below shows how the vegan and vegetarian lunches went first at The People’s Summit in 2017.
 I joined a hoard of hungry vegans asking the catering staff for something to eat at our isolated conference center.
 (Alas, we were unsuccessful, and the Starbucks wasn’t any help.
 But that was 2017!)
-For Raleigh Unleashed, I’ll bring a bag of walnuts just in case, plus some vegan cookies to share.
+Now I always bring food just in case, such as a bag of walnuts, a power bar, and cookies to share!